Applications of weak attraction theory in Out($F_n$): Proof of main theorem

 \section{Proof of main theorem}

 We begin this section by introducing the concept of Stallings graph associated to a free factor, which will contain the information about lines which are carried by the free factor.
+Stallings introduced the concept of folding graphs in his seminal work in \citep{St-83}

 \textbf{Stallings graph :} Consider a triple $(\Gamma, S, p)$ consisting of a marked graph $\Gamma$, a connected subgraph $S$ with no valence one vertices and a homotopy equivalence $p : \Gamma\rightarrow R_N$, which is a homotopy inverse of the marking on $\Gamma$. $p$ takes vertices to vertices and edges to edge-paths and is a immersion when restricted to $S$.
 This enforces that any path in $S$ is mapped to a path in $R_N$.
 If in addition we have $[F]=[S]$, we say that the triple $(\Gamma, S, p)$ is a representative of the free factor $F$ and $S$ is said to be the \textit{Stallings graph} for $F$.
 We get a metric on each edge of $\Gamma$ by pulling back the metric from $R_N$ via $p$.
 Under this setting, a line $l$ is carried by $[F]$ if and only if its realization $l_\Gamma$ in $\Gamma$ is contained in $S$, in which case the restriction of $p$ to the line $l_\Gamma$ is an immersion whose image in $R_N$ is $l$.